wcgordon1/electrical/src/content/jobs/reliable-electric-security-tech-berkeley-relibylpzt.md

 ## Position Overview
-### Job Title: {jobTitle}
+### Job Title: Security Tech
-Join Reliable Electric in Berkeley, CA, as a {jobTitle}.
+Join Reliable Electric in Berkeley, CA, as a Security Tech.
 We seek candidates with 1-3 years of relevant experience.

 ## Key Skills and Qualifications
 ### Core Competencies